 The basic educational pathway is an obtained bachelor–s degree with 80 ECTS specialization in theology and with a grade average of C or higher (ECTS).
 Language requirements apply as for the entire Master program.
 For details and alternative pathways, see the curriculum for Master in Theology and Ministry.

 Relevance within study programme

-Course in Master in Theology and Ministry
+Elective course in Master in Theology and Ministry

 Youth ministry as theory and practice (TAM321) engages with theories and practices of youth ministry on an advanced level.
 The course applies theories and methods from year one of the Master in Theology and Ministry in the field of youth ministry.